vizdata-f21/project-2-tidy_team/proposal/proposal.md

 so this dataset will suffice; however, limitation will be clearly noted in the shiny model.
 Perhaps we will include a tab that details missing data points so the user understands limitations.

-Visual draft of our map can be found in the appendix.

 ## Weekly Plan of Attack